bguplp/Armadillo2-Docker/README.md

 ```bash
 docker build -t armadillo2 .
 ```
 `armadillo2` is the image's name, the `-t` flag tags our image.
 And the `.` at the end, tells that Docker should look for the `Dockerfile` in the current directory.
 This would take a few minutes.
-We can verifty is succesed with vscode (through docker extension) or with `docker images`
+We can verify it succeed with vscode (through docker extension) or with `docker images` command,

 ![alt text](https://github.com/bguplp/Armadillo2-Docker/blob/main/images/images_list.png)

-Now we ready for the next step, installation and compilation of armadillo2 simulation.
+Now we are ready for the next step, installation and compilation of armadillo2 simulation.

 ## Setup and compile armadillo

-Download the script for running a container, this script run a container with the essential arguments.
+Download the script for running a container, this script runs a container with the essential arguments.
 ```bash
 wget https://github.com/bguplp/Armadillo2-Docker/raw/main/run_container.bash
 chmod +x run_container.bash
 ```
-If you set the image different name then `armadillo2` you can pass an argument for this script with the image name,
+If you set the image different name than `armadillo2` you can pass an argument for this script with the image name,
 ```bash
 sudo ./run_container.bash <image_tag>
 ```